vitaminmoo/poe-data/docs/DAT_FORMAT.md

 ## Discrepancies & Notes

 - **Legacy Formats**: Older `.dat` files (32-bit) used 4-byte offsets for strings and 8-byte `{count, offset}` (2x u32) for arrays.
 The `.datc64` format updates these to 64-bit widths.
+- **Alignment**: There is no alignment in this file format.
+Data is packed tightly.